hifarrer/NuSong/replit.md

-# NuMusic
+# NuSong

 ## Overview

-NuMusic is a full-stack web application that enables users to generate AI-powered music using ElevenLabs AI music generation service.
+NuSong is a full-stack web application that enables users to generate AI-powered music using ElevenLabs AI music generation service.
 Users can input musical tags, lyrics, and specify duration to create custom audio tracks.
 The application features a modern React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration.

 ## User Preferences